-Results of the 2004-2005 STaR (School Technology and Readiness) survey indicate that the stakeholders at Coconut Grove Elementary School scored at the entry level of technology planning.
+Results of the 2005-2006 STaR (School Technology and Readiness) survey indicate that the stakeholders at Coconut Grove Elementary School scored at the entry level of technology planning.
 The results of this survey indicate that the stakeholders need to develop and implement a comprehensive technology plan in order to impact student achievement.

-Given a school-wide focus on developing and implementing a comprehensive technology plan, our school will score at the intermediate level of technology planning, as evidenced by the results of the 2005-2006 STaR School Profile
+Given a school-wide focus on developing and implementing a comprehensive technology plan, our school will score at the intermediate level of technology planning, as evidenced by the results of the 2006-2007 STaR School Profile

-PERSONS RESPONSIBLE TIMELINE STRATEGIES (Identify by titles) START END Write, review and implement school-wide technology plan.
-Principal, Technology Mentor and Technology Cohort 10/24/2005 05/24/2006 Monitor Riverdeep, FCAT Explorer, and SuccessMaker Enterprise.
-Principal and Technology Mentor 09/26/2005 05/24/2006 Conduct parent workshops that will provide strategies for parents to use at home in support of technology.
-Principal and Technology Mentor 10/24/2005 05/24/2006 Provide Enhancing Education Through Technology (EETT) training.
-Principal and Technology Mentor 10/19/2005 05/24/2006 Establish and implement a school-wide Accelerated Reader Contest.
-Assistant Principal and Media Specialist 10/03/2005 05/24/2006 Prepare technology newsletter to disseminate to staff members.
-Principal and Technology Mentor 10/24/2005 05/24/2006
+PERSONS RESPONSIBLE TIMELINE STRATEGIES (Identify by titles) START END ALIGNMENT BUDGET Write, review and implement school-wide Principal, Technology Mentor and 10/02/2006 05/30/2007 District Strategic \$0.00 technology plan.
+Media Specialist Plan Monitor Riverdeep, FCAT Explorer, and SuccessMaker Enterprise.
+Principal and Technology Mentor 10/02/2006 05/30/2007 District Strategic \$0.00 Provide follow up support for Enhancing Education Through Technology (EETT) cohort members.
+Principal and Technology Mentor 10/02/2006 05/30/2007 District Strategic Plan \$0.00 Prepare technology articles to disseminate to parents and staff members through the school newsletter.
+Principal, Technology Mentor, and Media Specialist.
+10/02/2006 05/30/2007 District Strategic Plan \$0.00 Establish and implement a school-wide Accelerated Reader Contest.
+Assistant Principal and Media Specialist 09/30/2006 05/30/2007 District Strategic \$200.00 Conduct parent workshops that will provide strategies for parents to use at home in support of technology.
+Principal and Technology Mentor 10/30/2006 05/30/2007 District Strategic Plan \$200.00

-Research-based programs include: 1) Destination Success (Riverdeep), 2) SuccessMaker Enterprise and 3) FCAT Explorer
+Research-based programs include: Destination Success (Riverdeep)and 2) SuccessMaker Enterprise

-Professional development will be provided in the following: 1) Technology-Curriculum Integration, 2) Riverdeep, 3) Technology Toolkit, 4) Atomic Learning and 5) Project-Based Learning.
+Professional development will be provided in the following: 1)the electronic use of LEaRN and PMRN, 3) electronic gradebook 4) Edusoft, 5) SuccessMaker, and 6) Riverdeep.

-Method of evaluation that will be utilized includes the results of the 2005-2006 STaR Survey.
+Method of evaluation that will be utilized includes the results of the 2006-2007 STaR Survey.